craws/OpenAtlas/install/upgrade/upgrade.md

     /api/<endpoint>

 Since version 0.3 is prone to changes and not stable, version 0.2 is the latest stable version.
-Version 0.2 should be maintained until OpenAtlas 7.3.0.
+Version 0.2 will be maintained at least until OpenAtlas 7.3.0.
 Thereafter, the maintenance of version 0.2 can not be guaranteed.

 ### 6.4.x to 6.5.0